cinnamon-buns/destiNations-back/README.md

 This is the back-end of the Game
-To run it locally you will need OPENSKY username and password add that to a .env file on the root directory
+To run it locally you will need OPENSKY username and password add that to a .env file on the root directory.

 To run the front-end locally check:
 [https://github.com/cinnamon-buns/destiNations-front](https://github.com/cinnamon-buns/destiNations-front)